Dev Guide

 Note

-When referencing form data using mustache, you must reference the data as <section_key>.<field_key> (for example, setup.store_domain) regardless of which section you are in.
+When using Mustache templating, you must reference the data as <section_key>.<field_key> (for example, setup.store_domain) regardless of which section you are in.